Cernobbio

 Cernobbio (Comasco: Cernòbi [tʃerˈnɔbi]) is a comune (municipality) in the province of Como, Lombardy, northern Italy.
-It is located about 40 km north of Milan and about 2 km northwest of Como, on the border with Switzerland and near the Lake Como.
+It is located about 40 km north of Milan and about 2 km northwest of Como, on the border with Switzerland and near Lake Como.
 The highest peak is the Monte Bisbino, at 1325 m.

-Cernobbio borders the following municipalities: Blevio, Breggia (Switzerland), Como, Maslianico, Moltrasio, Vacallo (Switzerland).
+Cernobbio borders the following municipalities: Blevio, Breggia (Switzerland), Como, Maslianico, Moltrasio, and Vacallo (Switzerland).

 Cernobbio received the honorary title of city with a presidential decree on May 24, 2005.

 Events

-Since 1975, every year in early September the city of Cernobbio hosts the Ambrosetti Forum, an international economic conference.
+Since 1975, every year in early September the city of Cernobbio has hosted the Ambrosetti Forum, an international economic conference.

 Transport and tourism

 Cernobbio is a stopping point on the bus and ferry services that link Como to Colico via the west side of Lake Como.
 It is the starting point for the long-distance footpath La Via dei Monti Lariani.